-Everything about Chateau Carbonnieux Graves, Pessac Leognan, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Carbonnieux Pessac Leognan, Bordeaux with wine tasting notes, and wine with food pairings.
+Learn all the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Carbonnieux History, Overview

 Chateau Carbonnieux has nice neighbors.
 In fact, they are situated close to Chateau Haut Bailly and Chateau Smith Haut Lafitte.
-The gravel based, Pessac Leognan vineyard of Chateau Carbonnieux is planted to red and white grapes.
-Interestingly, Chateau Carbonnieux is one of the few Bordeaux wine chateau maintaining plantings of all 5 red Bordeaux wine varietals.
+The gravel-based, Pessac Leognan vineyard of Chateau Carbonnieux is planted to red and white grapes.
+Interestingly, Chateau Carbonnieux is one of the few Bordeaux vineyards that continue maintaining plantings of all 5 red Bordeaux wine varietals.

 Chateau Carbonnieux Vineyards, Terroir, Grapes, Winemaking

-For the white Bordeaux wine of Chateau Carbonnieux, the vineyard is planted to 60% Sauvignon Blanc, 38% Semillon and 2% Muscadelle.
+For the white Bordeaux wine of Chateau Carbonnieux, the vineyard is planted to 65% Sauvignon Blanc and 35% Semillon.
+All of the Muscadelle has been removed from the vineyards.
 On average the vines are 26 years of age.
-Chateau Carbonnieux is one of the few Bordeaux estates to produce close to equal amounts of red and white Bordeaux wine.
+Chateau Carbonnieux is one of the few Bordeaux estates to produce close to equal amounts of red and white Bordeaux wine

-In 2011, to allow the property to vinify on a parcel by parcel basis, Chateau Carbonnieux renovated and remodeled their cellars.
-They added new, temperature controlled, stainless steel vats in a myriad of sizes ranging from 150 hectoliters to 200 hectoliters and all the way up to 250 hectoliters.
-This allows for a plot by plot vinification of their Pessac Leognan wine.
+In 2011, to allow the property to vinify on a parcel-by-parcel basis, Chateau Carbonnieux renovated and remodeled its cellars.
+They added new, temperature-controlled, stainless steel vats in a myriad of sizes ranging from 150 hectoliters to 200 hectoliters and all the way up to 250 hectoliters.
+This allows for a plot-by-plot vinification of their Pessac Leognan wine.

 Chateau Carbonnieux Winemaking

 To produce the red wine of Chateau Carbonnieux, vinification takes place in stainless steel tanks.
-Malolactic fermentation takes place in tank.
+Malolactic fermentation takes place in tanks with a small portion of the wine going through malolactic in barrel, perhaps 10%.
 The red wines of Chateau Carbonnieux are aged in an average of 33% new, French oak barrels for an average of 18 months.

-To produce the white Bordeaux wine of Chateau Carbonnieux, vinification takes place in 35% new, French oak barrels.
-There is very limited skin contact.
-Malolactic fermentation takes place in barrel.
+To produce the white Bordeaux wine of Chateau Carbonnieux, vinification takes place in 25% new, French oak barrels.
+Malolactic fermentation takes place in barrels.
 The wine is aged in the same barrels for an average of 10 months before bottling.
-It is more common for the Semillon to be fermented and aged in more new oak barrels.
+However, a small portion, about 25% of the white wine is aged in foudres.

 The production here is large.
 On average, close to 18,000 cases of red wine and 18,000 cases of white wine are produced each vintage by Chateau Carbonnieux.
-There are two second wines for both the red and white varieties, Tour Leognan and La Croix de Carbonnieux.
-Denis Dubourdieu has been the consultant since 1988.
+There are two-second wines for both the red and white varieties, Tour Leognan and La Croix de Carbonnieux.
+Denis Dubourdieu was their consultant starting in 1988.